ayushjain01/ayushjain01/README.md

 ## Here's a Joke for you -

-<pre>Why do scuba divers fall backwards off of the boat?
+<pre>Why do you never see elephants hiding in trees?
-Because if they fell forward, they'd still be on the boat.</pre>
+Because they’re so good at it.</pre>
 </pre>

 ##### The above joke changes every week, [learn how?](https://github.com/ayushjain01/Self-Updating-Readme)